Fibromyalgia Flare Up: Signs, Symptoms, Triggers & Management

 Fibromyalgia flares can feel unpredictable, but tracking makes them easier to understand.
 By logging your symptoms, daily activities, and potential triggers in the Human Health app, you may begin to notice trends that aren’t obvious in the moment.

-Human Health helps you:
+The Human Health app helps you:

 • Log flare intensity, duration, and triggers